This post may contain affiliate links.

 Travel is a series of triumphs.

-Figuring out how to get to Khao San Road in Bangkok from Suvarnabhumi Airport at 2:00 a.m., successfully navigating Saigon with a hotel map, taking a night train from Budapest to Krakow … each accomplishment, no matter how insignificant it may seem boosts your self esteem and makes you more self reliant.
+Figuring out how to get to Khao San Road in Bangkok from Suvarnabhumi Airport at 2:00 a.m., navigating a subway in Russia when the stops are written only in Cyrillic, taking a night train from Budapest to Krakow … each accomplishment, no matter how insignificant it may seem, boosts your self esteem and makes you more self reliant.

 7. Travel Makes You Fearful